spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-versioning.md

 ### Overview

 Oryx introduces Feature Flag Versioning to add new functionalities without affecting backward compatibility.
-This is achieved using the `ORYX_FEATURE_VERSION` environment variable.
+This allows you to use new features before they are released in the next major version.
+This requires an explicit opt-in, using the `ORYX_FEATURE_VERSION` environment variable.

 ### Code Optimization